How To Wear Linen | 10 Summer Looks

 8. Linen overshirt and t-shirt

 Even the breakout piece of menswear over the past few years has not been excluded from the linen magic.
 Is it a shacket?
 Is it an overshirt?
+Who cares when it looks so good.

 A simple tee underneath an overshirt and your choice of shorts or trousers will do just nicely.
 A masterful take on summer layering that will still be wearable when the mercury drops a bit.